Buying a home together as a first-time buyer and existing homeowner

 Mortgage affordability assessments are particularly detailed when one applicant already has mortgage commitments.

-A broker can give guidance to help improve your chances of approval by optimising your combined financial profiles, advising you on how to present your finances clearly, and choosing lenders more likely to approve your specific situation.
+This is when a broker can give extra guidance to help improve your chances of approval by optimising your combined financial profiles, advising you on how to present your finances clearly, and choosing lenders more likely to approve your specific situation.

 Early repayment charges and porting your mortgage